 Digital photo editing is a marvelous invention.
 We can take as many photos as we like from different angles and enhance them later using a photo editor.
-Crop and resize are both super helpful tools to enhance our less-than-professional camera skills post-shoot but each have different purposes.
+Both the Crop tool and the Resize tool are both super helpful for enhancing our less-than-professional camera skills post-shoot, but each have different purposes.
 To get those photos just right, you’ll need to know what cropping and resizing are, and when to use each tool for editing your photos.

 What Is Cropping?